-To copy the viewable area of the eSlide image, including any annotations, go to the Edit menu and select Copy.
-You can paste the image from the clipboard into an image or word, such as Microsoft Paint, Adobe Photoshop, or Microsoft Word.
+You can copy the viewable area of the eSlide image (and annotations) for use in reports or presentations.

+- 1. Go to the Edit menu and select Copy. - 2.
+Paste the image from the clipboard into an image or word editor, such as Microsoft Paint, Adobe Photoshop, or Microsoft Word.